Ibiza Map & Tourist guide ti Ibiza Island, Balearic Islands, Spain

 Language

 The main and official language for Spain is Castilian known around the World as Spanish, but Catalan is more widely spoken and is an official language for the Balearic Islands and nearby mainland area.
-The vast majority of Catalonian's can speak Spanish besides Catalan, and a good many can also speak Ibiza Transport
+The vast majority of Catalonian's can speak Spanish besides Catalan.

 English is widely spoken in the main tourist resorts in tourist hotels, bars and shops.
 Please note that the English spelling of place names can be different e.g. Ibiza for Eivissa and Es Cana for es Canar.